Bounce Back Loans: A guide for sole traders and company directors

 Every accredited lender is currently accepting loan applications from existing business customers.
 Limited companies will already have a business account.
 However, for sole traders who run their business finances through a personal account, things may be slightly more complex and they may need to open a business or ‘feeder’ account.

 While the Treasury encouraged banks and building societies to open up their applications to new customers, the reality is very few have done so.
-While this is a changing picture, as of today (August 26) the following lenders are accepting new customers:
+While this is a changing picture, our most recent check found the following lenders are accepting new customers:

 - Starling Bank

 - Clydesdale Bank

 Unsurprisingly, these lenders have reportedly been overwhelmed by applications and the process – which will involve opening a business account with the lender – may take some time.
 Therefore, this comes with a health warning that people may experience significant delays to applying and receiving money, if they are approved.